Be First in the Personal Branding Rodeo

 It can be hard to brag about how awesome you are if you are doing it for another company — especially if they already shared without a mention.

 Before you share, be sure to get permission from the client and offer to tag the people, places, and things that you’re sharing.
 If your social media and website are professional, then your company and clients shouldn’t mind getting more attention and PR from you.
-Permission to share your work before you do is important.
-Your clients could have nondisclosure agreements, and your company could be afraid of losing you to headhunters if you get too awesome online.
+Permission to share your work before you do so is important.
+Your clients might have nondisclosure agreements.

 Dealing With Personal PR Issues